Alex & Julia, team behind Aperi

 Simple on top, smart underneath

-Bayesian inference, Elo tracking, Thompson Sampling.
+A lot of math goes into picking your next question.
 You never see it.
 You just get a good question.

 No guilt mechanics